kavonrtep/assembly_repeat_annotation_pipeline/README.md

 # Assembly Repeat Annotation Pipeline

+The Assembly annotation pipeline is a comprehensive genome annotation workflow that integrates multiple specialized tools to identify and classify various types of repetitive elements in genomic sequences.

+- The pipeline uses DANTE/DANTE_LTR to identify intact LTR retrotransposons.
+- TideCluster is employed to identify tandem repeats, with separate processes for default-length and short monomer repeats.
+- The pipeline then creates custom libraries of repeat sequences, including those from LTR retrotransposons and Tandem repeats.
+This library can be supplements with user-provided custom repeat databases.
+- After building these repeat libraries, the pipeline uses RepeatMasker to annotate the genome comprehensively.
+- The workflow produces detailed GFF3 annotation files for different repeat classes (mobile elements, simple repeats, low complexity regions, rDNA), density visualizations as bigWig files, and summary statistics and plots.

 ## Requirements
 Singularity is required to use the container.
 Singularity can be installed using conda environment.